zubairatha/Weighted-Similarity---Agile-Recommender-System/README.md

 # Weighted-Similarity--Agile-Recommender-System
-To address the challenges posed by traditional recommender systems in the domain of medicine, we propose a novel approach called Weighted Similarities, which enables the generation of accurate and relevant recommendations without relying on user-specific data.
+To address the challenges posed by traditional recommender systems in the domain of medicine, I propose a novel approach called Weighted Similarities, which enables the generation of accurate and relevant recommendations without relying on user-specific data.

 [Dataset link](https://www.kaggle.com/datasets/shudhanshusingh/az-medicine-dataset-of-india)